-It is too early to state definitely how many works have been purchased from the exhibition but it is by no means assured that German painting now has an established position on the American art market.
-However, the fashion for German books, plays, moving pictures, which increasing number of Americans who isit Germany and the great sympathy for Germany which increases as Americans realize the hjustice of the Versailles Treaty, may support the interest in German painting and sculpture therated by the exhibition at the Museum.
+It is too early to state definitely how many works have been purchased from the exhibilon but it is by no means assured that German painting now has an established position on the American art market.
+However, the fashion for German books, plays, moving pictures, wving picture actors and actresses, scientists, the increasing number of Americans who isit Germany and the great sympathy for Germany which increases as Americans realize the lighting of the Versailles Treaty, may support the interest in German painting and sculpture wherated by the exhibition at the Museum.

 Mr. Cary Ross of the Museum's staff has collected much material upon the recent exhibin of German Painting and Sculpture at the Museum of Modern Art in New York.
-It might be presting for German museum directors as well as others interested in art to hear how the man exhibition was received and to read quotations from criticisms both favorable and unorable.
+It might be presting for German museum directors as well as others interested in art to hear how the man exhibition was received and to read quotations from criticisms both favorable and unprable.

 These quotations have been divided into three groups.
-First of all, general criticisms a favorable character; second, of an unfavorable character; third, criticisms of individual sts.
+First of all, general criticisms a favorable character; second, of an unfavorable character; third, criticisms of individual jists.

-In Vanity Fair appeared a reproduction of the Head of Marlene Dietrich by Ernesto de Fiori
+In Vanity Fair appeared a reproduction of the Head of Marlene Dietrich by Ernesto de Fiori ith an interesting comment upon German sculpture: